 Conducting the Interview

-It is important to emphasize the importance of conducting each interview in a fair and equitable manner.
+It is important to emphasize the importance of conducting each interview in a fair manner.
 It is not possible to develop identical interview situations, but every effort should be made to ensure a basic consistency in the interview format.
-This does not mean that concerns specific to a particular candidate cannot or should not be pursued.
-The interview is exactly the right time to do that.
+This does not mean that concerns specific to a particular candidate cannot or should not be addressed.
+The interview is the correct time to do that.

 What are the basic goals of interviewing for management and professional positions?
-There are two, and they must be kept uppermost in mind at all times:
+There are two, and they must be kept top of mind at all times:

-- To determine if the candidate has the personal qualities and characteristics that fit the needs of the organization and the community
+- To determine if the candidate has the qualities and characteristics that fit the needs of the organization and the community.

 As the potential employer, be prepared to answer legitimate questions posed by the candidate(s).
 Allow appropriate time for questions and for employer responses.